 We've been meaning to get this recipe on the blog for a few weeks now.
 Today is the perfect opportunity since we're stuck in the house experiencing a typical Michigan snow storm.
 If you don't live in Michigan, let me explain: the weather has been absolutely GORGEOUS the last few days.
 As in, I went on a walk in FLIP FLOPS yesterday afternoon...it was sunny and mid 60s.
 Today, however, the temp dropped 35+ degrees and we're now expected to get 8 inches of snow by tomorrow morning.
 Happy March 1st!

 We make this chili all the time, especially when my brother is visiting from college, because he always invites 8 of his friends over for dinner!
-We prepare ground beef separately for them to add in when serving – it’s a win-win, because it forces them to eat plenty of veggies and we get a delicious vegan entrée.
+Typically we also prepare ground beef separately for them to add in when serving.
+It's a win-win, because it forces them to eat plenty of veggies and we get a delicious vegan entrée.

 This hearty vegan chili is best when it has a few hours to simmer on the stove.
 Yum!

 - 2 cloves garlic, minced